70+ Astonishing World Pollution Facts

 Fact 29: Antarctica is the cleanest place on the globe sheltered by anti-pollution regulations.

-Fact 34: Cadmium is a hazardous contaminant that kills fetus’ sex organ cells.
+Fact 34: Cadmium is a hazardous contaminant that kills the fetus’ sex organ cells.
 It is prevalent in a lot of things that we eat and drink.

 Fact 36: Pollution in China can affect the weather in the US.

-Fact 37: World Health Organization (WHO) assessed that 6400 individuals die yearly in Mexico because of air pollution.
+Fact 37: The World Health Organization (WHO) assessed that 6400 individuals die yearly in Mexico because of air pollution.

 Fact 38: A single person in the US generates 2 kilograms of waste daily.